joshuaejs/arista_eos_audit/README.md

 ```

 - check_cooling
-  - feature description: include tests report about the cooling status
+  - description: include tests report about the cooling status
   - required eos command: ```show system environment cooling | json```
   - test failure conditions: A test fails if the status of a fan is not ok
   - output example